nkfoss/Nouveau-Vin/README.md

 ## Introduction

+This project was inspired by a similar group project created in Spring 2019.
+The old project was also an application for browsing wine reviews.
+It used AngularJS, an earlier version of Express/Node, and MariaDB.
+It provided some basic querying functionality, with unoptimized sorting and searching, as well as a skeleton for browsing by a single feature.
+No more functionality was developed after the spring term.

-Hence my use of the word 'nouveau' (French for 'newly arrived or developed').
+Nouveau Wine is the realization of our old project's potential.
+It is rebuilt with newer technology and refined with a deeper understanding of the old (hence my use of the word 'nouveau' - French for 'newly arrived or developed').
 Relearning MariaDB was part of recreating the 'old' wine reviews project (it had been over a year since I'd worked with it).
 I also wanted to try creating another Angular project from scratch with the new things I've learned.
 However, I also used this project to learn new technologies.
 The old project did use Express as a backend, but my exposure to it was minimal.
 My development of the Express server on this project was completely independent of the old project and is the base demonstration of how I understand Express.
 In addition, I deployed Nouveau Vin on a DigitalOcean droplet (virtual machine) using Nginx as a reverse proxy.
 This deplyment is currently hosted alongside my portfolio on my personal website (nathankfoss.me) .

 ## Technologies